 - 1-2 tablespoons of peanut oil

-- First, heat your oven to 350 degrees F to roast the peanuts.
-Use a baking sheet to roast them for 10 minutes.
-They should turn light golden in colour and release oil.
+- Preheat your oven to 350 degrees F and roast the peanuts on a baking sheet for about 10 minutes until they turn light golden and release their oil.

-- Transfer these roasted peanuts to a food processor and grind them until they are finely chopped.
-Just pulse them lightly if you want chunky peanut butter.
-Alternatively, you can remove half a cup of chopped nuts and set them aside.
+- Transfer the roasted peanuts to a food processor and finely chop them.
+For chunky peanut butter, pulse them lightly and set aside half a cup of chopped nuts.

-- Now finely grind the peanuts for 2 minutes until the mixture becomes smooth and glossy.
-Sprinkle salt, peanut oil and honey and grind them for another 1 or 2 minutes till the mixture becomes completely smooth in texture.
+- Now, continue grinding the remaining peanuts for about 2 minutes until the mixture becomes smooth and glossy.
+Add salt, peanut oil, and honey, and grind for another 1 or 2 minutes until the mixture is completely smooth in texture.

 - Your homemade healthy peanut butter is now ready.
-Store in an airtight container in the refrigerator for up to three months.
-Turn the container upside down while using it so that the peanut oils and solids can mix again.
+Store it in an airtight container in the refrigerator for up to three months.
+Before use, turn the container upside down to remix the peanut oils and solids.

 Peanut Butter Uses

-If you are hitting the gym and need a quick snack or a refreshing drink, peanut butter in smoothies and energy bars is exactly what you need.
-Peanut butter protein is an excellent way to amp up the protein intake of fitness freaks which is equivalent to any branded protein powders and supplements.
+For fitness enthusiasts looking for quick snacks or refreshing drinks, peanut butter in smoothies and energy bars can be a perfect choice.
+Peanut butter protein offers an excellent way to boost protein intake, similar to branded protein powders and supplements.